chiaracomoglio/CommDet/README.md

 **A MATLAB package for community detection applied to GBF-PUM signal approximation on graphs.**

 <img src="images/bunny_3_2.png" width="500">
 Fig. 1 Result obtained from the example_communities.m script.
-It shows the community detection method from Algorithm 3 on the Stanford Bunny.
+It shows the community detection method from Algorithm 3 applied to the Stanford Bunny.

 Description of the Code
 -----------------------